Student Outreach and Support Service would like to thank you for partnering with us to support our students.

 The student shows signs of distress, but I am unsure how serious it is.
 My interaction has left me feeling uneasy and/or really concerned about the student.

 I am not concerned for the student’s immediate safety, nor am I feeling uneasy about the situation.
-I am concerned that they are having significant personal issues and could use support.
+I am concerned they are having significant personal issues and could use support.

 At the University of Denver, we look out for each other.